 BLOCK ERASE Command

-The BLOCK ERASE (80/30h) command erase one block.
-It sets all bits in the unprotected selected block to 1.
-All previous data in the selected block are lost.
-Six bus WRITE operations are required to select the block to be erased.
+The BLOCK ERASE (80/30h) command erases a list of one or more blocks.
+It sets all bits in the selected, unprotected blocks to 1.
+All previous, selected, unprotected blocks data in the selected blocks is lost.